fshowalter/franksmovielog.com-v1/content/reviews/0112-silent-night-deadly-night-1984.md

 <!-- end -->

-Just before Christmas, young Billy and family visit his institutionalized grandpa.
-Said grandpa sits in a stupor, but slips into a moment of lucidity when alone with Billy, during which he warns Billy of Santa’s propensity to punish the naughty.
+Just before Christmas, young Billy and family visit his institutionalized catatonic grandpa.
+Once alone with Billy, grandpa slips into a moment of lucidity and warns Billy of Santa’s propensity to punish the naughty.
 On the way home, the family pulls over to help a stranded motorist dressed as Santa.
 Billy watches in horror as the Santa-clad psychopath murders his parents.

 Fast forward.
 The now-grown Billy works as a stock boy in the local toy store.
 As Christmas nears, Billy’s boss forces him to sub for the store Santa.
 Seeing himself in the suit, Billy snaps and embarks on a murderous rampage, prefacing every kill with a guttural whisper of “NAUGHTY!”